rust-stuco/lectures/week4/slides.md

 # Hash Map Entries

-If you want to update a value dependant on a default, you can do something similar:
+If you want to update a value, or provide a default if it doesn't yet exist, you can do something similar:

 ```rust
 let text = "hello world wonderful world";